Brightlaz/Expense-Tracker/README.md

       npm run dev
       ```

-    Your Expense Tracker app is now up and running!
+    Your Expentra app is now up and running!

 ## Contributors: